SheriAyn/ldd-disp/docs/source/user/user-guide.md

 *List and explain any rules that apply to this class (e.g. from Schematron).*

 ### Color_Display_Settings
+This class provides guidance to data users on how to display a multi-banded Array object on a color-capable display device.
 Use this class if your array object is an RGB color image, or a banded image for which you would like to define a default set of channels to be interpreted as RGB levels.

 #### color_display_axis
 This required attribute must correspond to the *axis_name* value of one of the axes of the relavant array-type object.
 This axis is considered to be the "color" or "band" axis.